mdavoodi/www/source/blog/2015-05-18-atlas-consul-alerts.html.markdown

 ## Getting Started

-If your infrastructure is already using Consul and Atlas to monitor node and service health, you can immediately activate alerts in the [“Integrations” tab of the environment in your Atlas account](atlas.hashicorp.com/environments)
+If your infrastructure is already using Consul and Atlas to monitor node and service health, you can immediately activate alerts in the "Integrations" tab of the environment in your Atlas account.

 ![Alert settings](/images/blog/atlas-consul/alert-settings.png)